Kai Tak Development: Environmentally Friendly Linkage System

 The Environmentally Friendly Linkage System (EFLS) is a monorail transportation system with 12 stations proposed by the government.
 It will cost around 1.2 billion Hong Kong dollars.
-The estimated passenger count in up to 200,000 in 2031.
+The estimated passenger count is up to 200,000 in 2031.
 The system will account for 15 percent of the public transportation in the Kowloon East Development.
 The EFLS project is now headed by the Development Bureau with public consultation carried out by the Civil Engineering and Development Department.
-Construction is predicted to start in 2018 and to be completed in 2023.
+Construction was predicted to start in 2018 and to be completed in 2023, but was put on hold indefinitely.

-There is opposition to the monorail system and other proposing a tram system (using Ground-level power supply) as a more feasible alternative.
+There is opposition to the monorail system and other proposing a tram system (using ground-level power supply) as a more feasible alternative.

 Highway and roads

-Hong Kong's Route 6 is proposed to cross the KTD area, using the Central Kowloon Route, Trunk Road T2 and Tseung Kwan O - Lam Tin Tunnel.
+Hong Kong's Route 6 is proposed to cross the KTD area, using the Central Kowloon Route, Trunk Road T2 and Tseung Kwan O–Lam Tin Tunnel.
 It will connect West Kowloon, Kowloon East and Tseung Kwan O.